ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 \subsection{Combination of Controls}

-In Figure \ref{fig:combination_controls}, the 3D scene has successfully been infused with distinct shapes from two different styles.
+The previous experiments and evaluations demonstrated the effectiveness of our proposed control in four aspects: color, scale, spatial, and depth.
+These independent controls are an advantage because they allow for disentangled manipulation of each control individually.
+The following experimental results show our proposed controls can also be combined effectively, which enhances the overall controllability and flexibility of the framework.
+In Figure \ref{fig:combination_controls} (a), through spatial control, we apply the observable pattern from Style-046 to the primary leaf, while giving the background a pointillism impression as Style-026.
+Additionally, the colour-preservation option prevents Style-026's extremely fluctuating colours from entering the scene.
+In Figure \ref{fig:combination_controls} (b), the 3D scene has successfully been infused with distinct shapes from two different styles.
 Through spatial control, the semantic object (horse) has been adorned with regular cuboid shapes transferred by Style-007, while the rest of the background showcases triangular patterns from Style-131.
 It avoids monotony by incorporating multiple shapes from different styles.
 This imbues the entire scene with an abstract sensation, particularly noticeable in elements like the leaves of trees.
 Furthermore, in the ARF baseline, the shape of the horse sculpture appeared disproportionately large, giving the impression of significant fractures in the sculpture.
 With our scale control, the patterns on the horse sculpture have been reduced to a more suitable size, enhancing visual aesthetics.
-Moreover, the color preservation feature allows us to freely select style images without excessive concern for whether their colors match our scene.
+Moreover, the colour preservation feature allows us to freely select style images without excessive concern for whether their colours match our scene.
 In conclusion, compared to ARF, our control methods provide greater flexibility for 3D scene stylization, opening up endless possibilities for the imagination.